davidaknowles/tealeaf/README.md

 A record file that contains the parameters will also be generated

 When --single_cell == True, five additional files will be generated.
 Two for sparse matrices in npz format, rows are isoforms, and columns are introns or exons.
 Three txt files record the row and column names.
-These file is essential for tealeaf-sc.
+These files are essential for tealeaf-sc.

 ### Step 2: Salmon isoform quantification

-tealeaf utlized pseudoalignment method Salmon for bulk and preprocessed pseudobulk data.
-For usage of Salmon please refer https://salmon.readthedocs.io/en/latest/salmon.html
+tealeaf uses the pseudoalignment tool Salmon for bulk and preprocessed pseudobulk data.
+For usage of Salmon please refer to https://salmon.readthedocs.io/en/latest/salmon.html

-For single-cell data, tealeaf utilized alevin-fry pipeline form Salmon.
-The usage of alevin-fry please refer https://alevin-fry.readthedocs.io/en/latest/.
+For single-cell data, tealeaf uses the alevin-fry pipeline from Salmon.
+For usage of alevin-fry please refer to https://alevin-fry.readthedocs.io/en/latest/.
 Specific notices, please use -d, --dump-eqclasses flag when using alevin-fry quant to obtain the eqclass matrix.
 Also, t2t mapping should be used instead of normal t2g mapping. t2t mapping can be easily obtained by replacing the gene col in t2g file with the transcripts.

 In the rest of the tutorial, we assume RNA-seq data aligned to the transcriptome using Salmon or Alevin-fry.

 ### Step 2.1: Single-cell clustering after alevin-fry

-For single-cell data, after pseudoaligment, we will need to process the data and obtain a barcodes to clusters/cell_types csv file that have row in format 'barcode,cluster/cell_type'.
+For single-cell data, after pseudoalignment, we need to process the data and obtain a barcodes-to-clusters/cell_types CSV file with rows in the format 'barcode,cluster/cell_type'.
-There are different single-cell analysis tool can achieve this goal.
-For examples, Seurat and Scanpy.
-Any analysis tool could work as long as the barcodes to clusters/cell_types csv file is provided.
+There are different single-cell analysis tools that can achieve this goal.
+For example, Seurat or Scanpy.
+Any analysis tool will work as long as the barcodes-to-clusters/cell_types CSV file is provided.
-For our analysis, we used Scanpy and tutorial for cell clustering with Scanpy could be found at https://scanpy.readthedocs.io/en/stable/tutorials/basics/clustering.html.
+For our analysis, we used Scanpy; a tutorial for cell clustering with Scanpy can be found at https://scanpy.readthedocs.io/en/stable/tutorials/basics/clustering.html.
-After the clustering and cell labeling, the barcodes to clusters/cell_types could be export like `adata.obs[['cell_barcodes', 'cluster_name']].to_csv('barcode_to_cluster.csv', index = False, header = None)`
+After clustering and cell labeling, the barcodes-to-clusters/cell_types can be exported as `adata.obs[['cell_barcodes', 'cluster_name']].to_csv('barcode_to_cluster.csv', index = False, header = None)`